 6. Lightweight Jacket

 Just because you’re on summer vacation doesn’t mean the weather won’t get chilly, especially in the evening.
 Be prepared with a lightweight jacket to keep the chill winds at bay.

 Keeping yourself protected from the sun’s powerful rays is important.
 As well as packing lots of sun protection remember to include a cool pair of sunglasses.
+If you haven’t bought sunglasses yet, you can get glasses online fast on OvernightGlasses.
 They are vital if you want to protect your eyes so make sure you bring a pair that blocks UVA and UVB rays.

 8. Lightweight Sweater

 There are going to be times when you feel a little cooler and a lightweight sweater can come to the rescue.
 For those boat rides, evenings sat on the beach or for your air-conditioned hotel room a sweater comes in very handy.

 You might be tempted to take a floral dress with you on your vacation but take a look around your local store before you go and see what else is available in the dress section.
 Linen is very trendy at the moment, and for a summer vacation, it’s perfect because it’s cool and comfortable to wear.

 One of these might not be enough as they can be worn on so many different occasions.
 Wear one over your evening outfits when the temperature starts to drop or use it as a coverup when you’re by the pool or at the beach.
 Choose a more ornate one for the evenings and something a little simpler for daytime wear.

 A pair of comfortable denim jeans are the most obvious item to pack but don’t rule out a denim skirt or a pair of denim shorts.
 Jeans can be dressed up or down depending on where you’re going, and denim shorts are quick to throw on when you’re heading to the beach.
 Not everyone feels comfortable in jeans or shorts which is why a denim skirt has to be included in the list.